 Long before Carlos Castaneda and Aldous Huxley there was … Stanislaw Ignacy Witkiewicz (Witkacy).
+This avant-garde playwright, novelist, dramatist, painter, philosopher and psychedelic pioneer from Poland wrote one of the first literary descriptions of Peyote tripin 1928.

 The following is excerpted from Narcotics: Nicotine, Alcohol, Cocaine, Peyote, Morphine, Ether + Appendices by Stanislaw Ignacy Witkiewicz (Witkacy), first published in Polish in 1930.
 This excerpt come from the translation by Soren Gauger, published by Twisted Spoon Press in 2018